Nmuta/sql/README.md

 ## Importing a Database

-To exit the postgres cli ( command line interface) , do \q ;
+To exit the postgres cli ( command line interface) , do
+\q

 We can import a database from the standard bash window.

-Navigate to where world.sql is stored ( should be in the repo you cloned).
+Navigate to where world.sql is stored ( it should be in the repo you cloned).

 ### import a database (outside of the psql command prompt, from terminal ) :
 psql mydatabase < world.sql